for conferences, workshops, authors/illustrators, teachers, and librarians.

 Making "Masterpiece Mix."
 Complete process of creating the book - developing it from idea to storyboard; from dummy to roughs; to finishes, text, back matter, and cover.
 Editorial input, decision making and research, including image acquisition and travel to the National Gallery of Art in Washington DC.

-The Gamification of Children's Media/Taking Content Crossmedia.
-Using simple games in children's media (interactive print trade books, apps, other media) to engage and teach.
-Examples from my work and that of other authors.
-Taking the story or concept across multiple platforms (print books, interactive apps, audio, websites, walk-in books, etc).
-Repurposing content.
+The Gamification of Children's Media.
+Using simple games, interactivity, and play in children's nonfiction trade print books, apps, and other media to engage and teach.
+Why visuals are so important to children (40% of whom are "visual learners").
+Helps children concentrate, problem-solve, collaborate, persevere, and set and achieve goals.
+I show examples from my work and that of other authors.
+(For publishing and creative audiences, this program can include taking the story or concept across multiple platforms [print books, ebooks, interactive apps, audio, websites or blogs, walk-in books, etc].
+Repurposing content.)

 "Where do you get your ideas?"
 This presentation highlights my career and the progression from the Inside-Outside Books through lift-the-flap , maze, and nature books, discussing how each concept builds upon the others.
 Also covers how I make a nonfiction book, from research through storyboards, dummies, rough sketches to finished art and text, as well as how editors and publishing works: the current children's book world including creative and editorial process through marketing and book publication; trends and publishing tips in today's market.